 This website offers an automated service to translate our content into various languages.
 These translations should be used as a guide only.
 Some pages need to remain in English to ensure accuracy.
-For translated licensing and interpreter information, visit our Languages page.
+For translation and interpreter information, see Using an interpreter or translator.

 For most vehicles you need a roadworthy certificate when selling, re-registering or clearing defect notices.